Daremonic/payswitch-docs/payswitcher-cloud/connectors/available-connectors/cybersource/apple-pay.md

     * Country

 {% hint style="warning" %}
-We recommend to pass this fields while creating the Payment Intent with Hyperswitch, Else Hyperswitch SDK will collect this information from the customer while making the payment which might not be the best experience for the customer.
+We recommend to pass this fields while creating the Payment Intent with PaySwitcher, Else PaySwitcher SDK will collect this information from the customer while making the payment which might not be the best experience for the customer.
 {% endhint %}

 ### Steps to prepare ApplePay certificates for Cybersource Integration

-* Create an Apple Merchant ID by following the steps mentioned [here](https://docs.payswitcher.com/hyperswitch-cloud/payment-methods-setup/wallets/apple-pay/ios-application#creating-an-apple-merchantid)
+* Create an Apple Merchant ID by following the steps mentioned [here](https://docs.payswitcher.com/payswitcher-cloud/payment-methods-setup/wallets/apple-pay/ios-application#creating-an-apple-merchantid)
-* Validate your merchant domain by following the steps mentioned [here](https://docs.payswitcher.com/hyperswitch-cloud/payment-methods-setup/wallets/apple-pay/ios-application#validating-merchant-domain)
+* Validate your merchant domain by following the steps mentioned [here](https://docs.payswitcher.com/payswitcher-cloud/payment-methods-setup/wallets/apple-pay/ios-application#validating-merchant-domain)
 * Create Apple MerchantID certificates by following the steps mentioned [here](../../../payment-methods-setup/wallets/apple-pay/ios-application.md#creating-apple-merchantid-certificate-and-private-key)
 * Log into your Cybersource Console, and navigate to `Payment Configuration > Digital Payment Solutions`